Joseph-Alexandre Pierre de Ségur, Viscount of Ségur: Officer, politician and poet

 Joseph-Alexandre Pierre de Ségur was Colonel of the Regiments of Noailles and Lorraine, and of the Dragoons of Ségur during the Ancien Régime.
 In 1788 he was promoted to Maréchal de camp.

 In 1789, the Vicomte de Ségur was elected a deputy for the nobility of Paris for the États généraux.
 He remained loyal to the king and the monarchy but participated very little in the debates.
 In 1790, he retired from political life and occupied himself with literature, publishing dramas and comedies.

 Hôtel de Ségur or Hôtel Bonaparte

 The Vicomte de Ségur's hôtel particulier at 6 Rue Chantereine, the house that he had either rented or received from his father, the Baron de Besenval.
 The house became famous as the Hôtel Bonaparte, painted by Charles-Nicolas Ransonnette.

-Already in 1780, the Baron de Besenval had bought a hôtel particulier on 6 Rue Chantereine for his son, Joseph-Alexandre Pierre de Ségur, or at least the baron financed his son's living there.
+Already in 1780, the Baron de Besenval had bought a hôtel particulier at 6 Rue Chantereine for his son, Joseph-Alexandre Pierre de Ségur, or at least the baron financed his son's living there.
 The house was built by the architect François-Victor Perrard de Montreuil (1742–1821).
 This was the house where Joseph-Alexandre Pierre de Ségur lived with his then mistress Louise Julie Careau.